 Have a read through and find out just how wide the potential for incorporating music and art into your gap year is!

 Street art is Lisbon is undergoing a revolution.
-Between the incredible historical site and popular attractions, you'll find a city embracing new art.
+Between the incredible historical sites and popular attractions, you'll find a city embracing new art.

 Bruges is known for its beer, art, and architecture.
 It's like a fairy tale city, and here's why you shouldn't miss it on your gap year in Europe.